Pajamajoker/adk-python/design/patch_event_design_summary.md

 **Author**: [Prathamesh Joshi](https://www.linkedin.com/in/jpratham)
 **Status**: _Draft for Review_
 **Created**: 2025-06-30

 > **TL;DR**
-> Introduce an **append-only `PatchEvent`** that lets developers _logically_ splice, truncate, summarise, redact, or override session data without ever mutating the underlying immutable event log.
+> Introduce an **append-only `PatchEvent`** that lets developers _logically_ splice, truncate, summarise session data without ever mutating the underlying immutable event log.
 The design is additive (no breaking changes), keeps audit trails intact, and scales with snapshots or incremental folding.

 ---